KaloyanGG/koko-ui-components/autocomplete-dropdown/README.md

     - A functional "search" feature with suggestions.
     - Visually appealing hover effects and dynamic borders.
     - A comprehensive solution for handling focus and blur events.
-3. Please note that the "main" component is not considered part of this particular component.
+3. Please note that the "main" component is not considered part of this particular component and since I am using nested CSS, some browsers might not support it.